xgaming6285/JavaAPIs/README.md

 </div>

 <p align="center">
 A robust and scalable User Management API built with Spring Boot, featuring comprehensive user operations, monitoring, and security features.
-This API provides a complete solution for user management with advanced features like email verification, password reset, and comprehensive monitoring.
+This API provides a complete solution for user management with advanced features like email verification, password reset, role management, and comprehensive monitoring.
 </p>

 <details>